Hyperbolic embedding of infinite-dimensional convex bodies: Introduction

 \section{Introduction}

-The idea of endowing the collection of flat figures with a hyperbolic structure can be dated back to \cite{thurston1998shapes}, where W. P. Thurston gives a complex hyperbolic description of ``triangulations'' of a $2$-sphere using flat metrics.
-Among divers generalisations of this construction, in an article \cite{debin2018hyperbolic}, Debin and Fillastre put forward a method using intrinsic volumes to hyperbolise the homothetic classes of Euclidean convex bodies in higher dimensions, where by homothety one refers to a finite combination of dilations and translations.
+The idea of endowing the collection of flat figures with a hyperbolic structure dates back to W. P. Thurston's work \cite{thurston1998shapes}, where he provides a complex hyperbolic description of ``triangulations'' of a 2-sphere using flat metrics, denoted by $P$.
+A notable generalization of this concept is the study of subspaces of \( P \) endowed with an isometric involution, as explored in \cite{bavard1992polygones}.
+To begin, it is important to recognize that the homothety classes of ellipses in \(\mathbb{R}^2\) naturally correspond to the real hyperbolic plane.
+These subspaces are isometric to spaces of homothety classes of plane convex polygons with fixed edge directions and real hyperbolic distances.
+This approach has been extended to higher dimension by using mixed volumes to define hyperbolic metrics on spaces of convex polytopes in \(\mathbb{R}^n\).
+For \( n = 3 \), some of these spaces, which are isometric to real hyperbolic polyhedra, can be isometrically embedded into \( P \) \cite{fillastre2016remark,fillastre2017shapes}.
+Further, Debin and Fillastre advance this methodology by using intrinsic volumes to hyperbolise the homothety classes of Euclidean convex bodies in higher dimension \cite{debin2018hyperbolic}.

 Given $2\leq d<\infty$, a convex body in $\mathbb{R}^d$ is a non-void convex compact subset of $\mathbb{R}^d$.
-Between any two convex bodies, it is possible to define an ``area distance'' by using intrinsic volumes of convex bodies and mimicking the definition of the distance on the Klein model of real hyperbolic spaces.
-The ``area distance'' yields an écart on the collection of all convex bodies in $\mathbb{R}^d$.
-By removing the infinite-valued points and taking the quotient, the ``area distance'' becomes a metric on the space of homothetic classes of convex bodies $K$ in $\mathbb{R}^d$ with $2\leq \dim(K)\leq d$.
+Between any two convex bodies, it is possible to define an ``area distance'' by using the intrinsic volumes of convex bodies and mimicking the definition of the distance on the Klein model of real hyperbolic spaces.
+The ``area distance'' then becomes a metric on the space of homothety classes of convex bodies $K$ in $\mathbb{R}^d$ with $2\leq \dim(K)\leq d$.
 In \cite{debin2018hyperbolic}, Debin and Fillastre show that this metric space can be isometrically embedded into a real hyperbolic space of dimension at most $\aleph_0$.
 Their idea is to identify convex bodies with their support functions restricted to the unit sphere $S^{d-1}$, which reside in the Sobolev space of functions defined on $S^{d-1}$, and then compare the Sobolev subspace with the Klein model.
-Moreover, they show that if one normalises the convex bodies $K\subset\mathbb{R}^d$ so that $\diam(K)=1$ and positions them in the way that their Steiner points lie at $0$, then the hyperbolic embedding will be homeomoprhic to the space of normalised convex bodies equipped with the Hausdorff distance.
+Moreover, they show that if one normalises the convex bodies $K\subset\mathbb{R}^d$ so that $\diam(K)=1$ and positions them in the way that their Steiner points lie at $0$, then the hyperbolic embedding will be homeomorphic to the space of normalised convex bodies equipped with the Hausdorff distance.